KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 * `Vivaldi` is shown with optional sync and limited first-party data processing because Vivaldi documents both optional encrypted sync and a browser privacy policy with limited browser-generated server messages.
 * `Browser-data import from other browsers` refers to browser features for importing bookmarks or related local browser data from another browser or exported file.
 * `Private or incognito session mode` refers to built-in private browsing modes intended to limit what is stored locally after the private session ends.
+* `Local AI memory support` refers to whether the browser includes a profile-aware local AI memory layer rather than only stateless assistant-style features.
 * `Supported built-in streaming hub or launcher` refers to whether the browser exposes a dedicated in-browser streaming surface for supported providers rather than treating streaming services only like normal tabs or bookmarks.
 * `Streaming sign-in popup hardening` refers to whether sign-in popups for supported streaming flows are restricted with dedicated popup handling, abuse controls, or tighter window settings.
 * `Streaming navigation allowlists` refers to whether supported streaming sessions are actively restricted to trusted service domains instead of behaving like unrestricted general web tabs.